shadib42/shadib42.github.io/README.md

 A.  There are several reasons why markdown is better,
    - Markdown is more versatile.
 You can use it to create websites, notes, techinical documentations etc.
-   - Markdown is very lightweight with a very clean syntax and takes up very less memory to be created which is why it is also very easily portable.
+   - Markdown is very lightweight markup language with a very clean syntax
+   - Markdown takes up very less memory to be created which is why it is also very easily portable.
    - It can be opened by any application no matter the operating system and created on any device.
    - If some modification is required the effort needed is very low.